bobthechemist/feathercm/docs/source/potentiostat/bob173build.rst

   :align: center
   :alt: Schematic for the bob173-gamma

   Schematic for the bob173-gamma.
-You can :download:`download the Eagle schamtic and board files here <bin/bob173-gamma-design-files.zip>`
+You can :download:`download the Eagle schematic and board files here <bin/bob173-gamma-design-files.zip>`

 The Eagle documents above can be used to create a layout that is compatible with the Featherwing format.
 Details for creating your own boards are forthcoming, but the project can be completed without using a featherwing (although it will not be as compact).
 In addition to a breadboard and some wires, you will need items listed in the table below.